Sodium hydride

 Sodium hydride is the chemical compound with the empirical formula NaH.
 This alkali metal hydride is primarily used as a strong yet combustible base in organic synthesis.
-NaH is a saline (salt-like) hydride, composed of Na^{+} and H^{−} ions, in contrast to molecular hydrides such as borane, silane, germane, ammonia, and methane.
-It is an ionic material that is insoluble in all solvents (other than molten sodium metal), consistent with the fact that H^{−} ions do not exist in solution.
+NaH is a saline (salt-like) hydride, composed of Na+ and H- ions, in contrast to molecular hydrides such as borane, silane, germane, ammonia, and methane.
+It is an ionic material that is insoluble in all solvents (other than molten sodium metal), consistent with the fact that H- ions do not exist in solution.

 Basic properties and structure

 NaH is colorless, although samples generally appear grey.
-NaH is around 40% denser than Na (0.968 g/cm^{3}).
+NaH is around 40% denser than Na (0.968 g/cm3).

 NaH, like LiH, KH, RbH, and CsH, adopts the NaCl crystal structure.
-In this motif, each Na^{+} ion is surrounded by six H^{−} centers in an octahedral geometry.
-The ionic radii of H^{−} (146 pm in NaH) and F^{−} (133 pm) are comparable, as judged by the Na−H and Na−F distances.
+In this motif, each Na+ ion is surrounded by six H- centers in an octahedral geometry.
+The ionic radii of H- (146 pm in NaH) and F- (133 pm) are comparable, as judged by the Na\sH and Na\sF distances.